-Local Princess Juliana International Airport is not only really close to the beach, but also has an unusually short runway of only 7,150 feet (2180 meters).
-In order to complete a smooth landing, the aircraft gets as close to the beginning of the Runway 10 as possible – and ends up flying right over the heads of eager tourists, directing their cameras towards the impressive sight.
+Local Princess Juliana International Airport is not only really close to the beach but also has an unusually short runway of only 2180 meters.
+In order to complete a smooth landing, the aircraft gets as close to the beginning of Runway 10 as possible – and ends up flying right over the heads of eager tourists, directing their cameras towards the impressive sight.